Our Key Principles

 Better Food Traders pay farmers and suppliers what they need to be able to produce food sustainably, while also giving our customers a fair deal, paying ourselves living wages for our work and investing in our wider mission and community.

-Better Food Traders support, and want to be seen to support, only those practices that do not increase the amounts of artificial chemicals, fertilisers and pesticides in our food and the environment, but which rely on sound soil and wildlife management and involve the highest standards of animal welfare.
+Better Food Traders support only those practices that do not increase the amounts of artificial chemicals, fertilisers and pesticides in our food and the environment, but which rely on sound soil and wildlife management and involve the highest standards of animal welfare.

 Ecological farms operate at an appropriate and human scale (predominantly small to medium-sized); they are mixed and diverse; and they are built around human skills and labour backed up by appropriate technology and machines and grounded in sound science.